 There was forcing myself back into regular therapy, even when finding the hours to do so felt impossible.
-There was a daily battle with myself to get on the treadmill, the one thing forever capable of clearing my mind, even when all I wanted to do was hide beneath my sheets.
+There was a daily battle with myself to get on the treadmill, the one thing forever capable of clearing my mind — even when all I wanted to do was hide beneath my sheets.
 There was the grueling task of reaching out to friends, admitting how far I had fallen, and slowly rebuilding the support system I had inadvertently demolished in my haze.

 Time for self-care seemed even more limited than it had been before.
 But there was also that voice whispering in my head, reminding me that this little girl I am so blessed to call my own was counting on me.

 That voice wasn’t always kind.
 There were moments when my face was soaked in tears and I looked in the mirror only to hear that voice say, “This isn’t strength.
 This isn’t the woman you want your daughter to see.”

 I wanted to be better for my daughter, because single moms don’t have the luxury of breaking.
 That voice in my head was always quick to remind me how deeply I was failing in my role each time I allowed those tears to fall.
 To be clear: I did spend a fair amount of time in therapy talking just about that voice.

 Life is hard.
 If you had asked me a year ago, I would have told you I had it all figured out.
 I would have told you that the pieces of my life had come together like the pieces of a puzzle, and that everything was as idyllic as I could have possibly imagined.

 Luckily, I also have the ability to pull myself out of those traps.
 I’ve done it before.
-I know that if I’m dragged under again, I’ll do it then, too.
+I know that if I’m dragged under again, I’ll do it again, too.

 I’ll pull myself up for my daughter — for both of us.
 I’ll do it for our family.
 Bottom line: I’m a single mom, and I don’t have the luxury of breaking.

 Leah Campbell is a writer and editor living in Anchorage, Alaska.
-A single mother by choice after a serendipitous series of events led to the adoption of her daughter, Leah is also author of the book Single Infertile Female and has written extensively on the topics of infertility, adoption and parenting.
-You can connect with Leah at her personal website (LeahCampbellWrites.com) on twitter (sifinalaska), and Facebook.
+She’s a single mother by choice after a serendipitous series of events led to the adoption of her daughter.
+Leah is also the author of the book “Single Infertile Female” and has written extensively on the topics of infertility, adoption, and parenting.
+You can connect with Leah via Facebook, her website, and Twitter.